juliagangi/mybots/README.md

 First, clone my repo to your computer.

-To watch a random creature, run this command.
+To watch a random creature, run this command (alter python version if needed)

 ```bash
 python3 run.py random
 ```

-To watch an evolved creature, run this command.
+To watch an evolved creature, run this command (alter python version if needed)

 ```bash
 python3 run.py evolved